bengalicu/bengal-website/book/primitives.md

 ### Using nil

-The example below creates a Nil object.
+The example below creates a Nil instance.

   ```
   myObject = nil;